Cortisone Shots for Acne

 Nodules and cysts are large acne lesions (5mm or more in diameter) and are both commonly referred to as "cystic acne."
-These lesions are deep within the skin and are therefore sometimes resistant to topical treatment.
+These lesions are deep within the skin and do not come to a head.
+They are often stubborn and resistant to topical treatment.
 Nodules and cysts can last for weeks or even months if left untreated, and can scar.

-Cortisone is a natural chemical, which is released by the adrenal glands in response to stress.
-One of its functions is to fight inflammation.1For this reason, cortisone is sometimes injected directly into an area of inflammation, where it can reduce inflammation quickly.
+Cortisone is a natural chemical that exists in our bodies, which is released by the adrenal glands in response to stress.
+One of its functions is to fight inflammation.1Synthetic cortisone is sometimes injected directly into an area of inflammation, where it can reduce inflammation quickly.

 What Does It Do?